ariatemplates/noder-js/doc/configuration.md

   }
 ```

-The ``resolver`` is used to converts the paramenter of require into an absolute file name.
+The ``resolver`` is used to convert the parameter of require into an absolute file name.
 It accepts 3 different values: an object, a string and a special value.

 When the value is an object, it means that a directory with that name exists.
 When the value is a string, it means a redirection to some other file or directory.